valtido/sentry-docs/src/collections/_documentation/clients/php/usage.md

 sidebar_order: 1
 ---

 Using Sentry with PHP is straightforward.
-After installation of the library you can directly interface with the client and start submitting data.
+After installation of the Raven library you can directly interface with the client and start submitting data.

+&nbsp;
 ## Basics

 The most important part is the creation of the raven client.
 Create it once and reference it from anywhere you want to interface with Sentry: